 Plus, since the native Americans probably saved the Pilgrims from starvation that first year, perhaps it seemed only right not to go about changing the names of things even if you did intend to appropriate the land.

-Connecticut is also derived from a Native American word, Quinnehtukqut (roughly translated ‘the long tidal river’).
+Connecticut is another of the New England state names derived from a Native American word, Quinnehtukqut (roughly translated ‘the long tidal river’).
 This was the name the Mohegans gave to the Connecticut River, as early trader and Dutch explorer Adriaen Block learned.

 Block did name Block Island for himself.
 Florentine explorer Giovanni da Verrazzano had earlier dubbed it “Claudia” for the queen consort of France.
 But Block preferred to simply give it his own name, and it stuck.